ibitec7/blockchain/README.md

 	Stakes Validators Primary Preprepare Prepare Commit Status Transactions Users" kubectl exec -it kafka-0 -- bin/bash -c "/bin/bash /opt/bitnami/kafka/bin/kafka-console-consumer.sh \
 	--bootstrap-server localhost:9092 --topic Commit --from-beginning"

+5. Apply all the deployments and ConfigMaps and wait for the containers to finish creating (should take about 5 minutes or a bit more)

+>
+	kubectl apply -f node_deployment/conf
+	kubectl apply -f node_deployment/
+	kubectl get pods -w

 **NOTE:** If you want to delete all the topics run this: